Networks-it-uc3m/L2S-M/README.md

 ### How to reach us

-If you have any doubts about L2S-M or its instalaltion, please do not hesitate to contact us out through our e-mail!
+Do you have any doubts about L2S-M or its instalaltion?
+Do you want to provide feedback about the solution?
+Please, do not hesitate to contact us out through e-mail!
 - Luis F. Gonzalez: luisfgon@it.uc3m.es (Universidad Carlos III de Madrid)
 - Ivan Vidal : ividal@it.uc3m.es (Universidad Carlos III de Madrid)
 - Francisco Valera: fvalera@it.uc3m.es (Universidad Carlos III de Madrid